namhyung/uftrace/doc/uftrace-record.md

 -L *PATH*, \--library-path=*PATH*
 :   Load necessary internal libraries from this path.
 This is for testing purpose.

-\--logfile=FILE
-:   Save log message to this file instead of stderr.

 \--no-plthook
 :   Do not record library function invocations.
 The uftrace traces library calls by hooking dynamic linker's resolve function in the PLT.
 One can disable it with this option.